r0zzy5/cosim_demo/README.md

 - Docker error saying virtualisation not enabled (Windows):
     1. Check whether it is disabled (instructions ???).
     2. Enable this in the bios (instructions differ depending on machine.
 I did this by pressing f10 on boot but you would need to google how to do so for your machine).
+- "WSL 2 installation is incomplete.":
+    1. Follow the link to install the kernel update.

 ## Install rancher: